|

 meaty-rich goodness.
 Yellowfin tuna ($23) is pleasing, even if it gets too little help from a roasted tomato basil butter

+-- it's the superbly cooked fish that carries the dish.
 There are times Steele's dishes fall shy of the allure they seek, but it's never by much -- a roasted vegetable tapa

 is garlicky and good, but delivers too little brilliance besides irressistible fried zucchini blossoms stuffed with ricotta,